asafiw/simloud-docs/src/pages/en/examples-of-simloud-files.markdown

 ### Access to resources created at other services

-  **It is possible to deploy resources in your service that have already been deployed on another.**
+  **It is an option to deploy new Simloud services based on already created infrastructure components with mentioning their dependencies within SimloudFile.yaml.**

    In order to access resources that have been established in another service within the same cloud it is necessary: